nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 The [Increasing Access to the Results of Federally Funded Scientific Research](https://obamawhitehouse.archives.gov/sites/default/files/microsites/ostp/ostp_public_access_memo_2013.pdf) policy memorandum directed US Federal agencies with research and development expenditures above $100 million to develop public access plans (see below) to support increased public access to the results of this research.
 Dr. John Holdren responded directly to a *We The People* petition about the memo when it was released, and that can be read [here](https://petitions.obamawhitehouse.archives.gov/response/increasing-public-access-results-scientific-research/).
 A White House summary from 2016 about the ongoing impact of the memo can be found [here](https://obamawhitehouse.archives.gov/blog/2016/02/22/increasing-access-results-federally-funded-science).

 ### Open Data Orders
-On the same day, Executive Order 13642, [Executive Order -- Making Open and Machine Readable the New Default for Government Information](https://www.govinfo.gov/app/details/DCPD-201300318), and [Open Data Policy—Managing Information as an Asset (Memorandum M-13-13)](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/memoranda/2013/m-13-13.pdf), were released.
+On the same day, Executive Order 13642, [Executive Order -- Making Open and Machine Readable the New Default for Government Information](https://www.govinfo.gov/app/details/DCPD-201300318), and [Open Data Policy—Managing Information as an Asset (Memorandum M-13-13)](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/memoranda/2013/m-13-13.pdf), was released.
 These two documents issued guidance on how government agencies ought to be making their data open and machine-readable.

 ### CDC Public Access Announcement
 The CDC developed an operational policy [Public Access to CDC Funded Publication](https://stacks.cdc.gov/view/cdc/32257) requiring all CDC-funded peer-reviewed publications to be stored in "stable archives" and made freely available to the public.